JGSNETO/Learn-Matlab/README.md

 - Many built-in MATLAB functions employ the first of polymorphism by returning an output that is shaped like the input.

 - When we start MATLAB and call rand, it always returns the same exact number: 0.8147

+### Debugging

+- It is easy to make mistakes
+- Syntax errors:
+1. Matlab catches these
+- Semantic erros:
+1. Some may cause erros that MATLAB can catch
+2. Some may cause the wrong result every time
+3. Some may only cause problems occasionally

+- Matlab has built-in debugger(Tools)